BojarLab/glycowork/CONTRIBUTING.md

 ### Did you write a patch that fixes a bug?

-* Open a new GitHub pull request with the patch.
+* Open a new GitHub pull request with the patch, based on the current dev branch and targeted to merge into the dev branch.
-* Ensure that your PR includes a test that fails without your patch, and pass with it.
+* Ensure that your PR includes a test that fails without your patch, and passes with it.
 * Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

 ## PR submission guidelines